-Common stock offered by Citi Trends, Inc. 2,700,000 shares

-Common stock offered by the selling stockholders

-1,150,000 shares

-Common stock to be outstanding after the offering

-11,995,000 shares

-Use of proceeds We estimate that the net proceeds to be received by us from this offering will be approximately

-\$31.1 million, after deducting underwriting discounts and commissions and offering expenses payable by us.
+The Offering Common stock offered by Citi Trends, Inc. 2,700,000 shares Common stock offered by the selling stockholders 1,150,000 shares Common stock to be outstanding after the offering 11,995,000 shares Use of proceeds The net proceeds to be received by us from this offering will be approximately \$33.6 million, after deducting underwriting discounts and commissions and offering expenses payable by us.
 Approximately \$3.5 million of these net proceeds will be used to redeem all of our outstanding Series A preferred stock, \$.01 par value per share, or Series A Preferred Stock, and to pay all accrued and unpaid dividends thereon, and \$1.5 million will be used to repay outstanding indebtedness.
 We expect that the remainder of our net proceeds will be used for new store openings, the acquisition, design and construction or lease of a new distribution center in fiscal 2006 and general corporate purposes.
 We will not receive any of the proceeds from the sale of shares of common stock offered by the selling stockholders.

-Proposed Nasdaq National Market Symbol

-"CTRN"

-Unless otherwise stated, information in this prospectus assumes:
+Nasdaq National Market Symbol "CTRN" Unless otherwise stated, information in this prospectus assumes:a 26-for-one stock split of our common stock, which was effected on May 11, 2005; no exercise of outstanding options to purchase 1.847.248 shares of common stock outstanding as of April 28, 2005, at a weighted average exercise price of

-- a 26-for-one stock split of our common stock, which was effected on May 11, 2005; - no exercise of outstanding options to purchase 1,847,248 shares of common stock outstanding as of April 28, 2005, at a weighted average exercise price of \$1.10 per share, other than the 29,654 options to be exercised by certain selling stockholders in connection with this offering; and - · no exercise of the underwriters' over-allotment option.
+• no exercise of outstanding options to purchase 1,847,248 shares of common stock outstanding as of April 28, 2005, at a weighted average exercise price of \$1.10 per share, other than the 29,654 options to be exercised by certain selling stockholders in connection with this offering; and

+• no exercise of the underwriters' over-allotment option.